 Warning: the following section is for EU students only!

-Roughly three weeks after the exam, a few days into October, the national ranking will be published (in 2018 it was on October 10th).
+Roughly three weeks after the exam, on October 9th 2019, the national ranking will be published.
 This is the official IMAT ranking list of all candidates ordered by exam results, so you will finally know if those long hours spent studying for the test will have been enough to be admitted to an Italian medical school.

 Hold on!
 It’s not over yet.